Вы здесь

 Inside the fortified territory, the contours of 32 large households and a significant number of other buildings located around the fortifications along the river are distinguished.
 Around the rampart from three sides, except for the eastern wall facing the cliff above the river, there is a hollow the former ditch with a depth of 0.5 - 2 meters and a width of 3 - 4 meters.

 The entrances to the city are opposite each other in the middle of the north and south walls.
 As a result of excavations, two periods of development were revealed: the upper construction horizon of the 10th - 13th centuries.
-(Karakhanid), lower building horizon VIII - IX centuries.
-(Karluk).
+(Karakhanid), lower building horizon VIII - IX centuries (Karluk).

 The main finds from the excavations at the Kastek settlement are represented by stucco and easel ceramics (made on a potter's wheel).
 These are cauldrons, pots, hums, and also dostarkhans (tables with a diameter of 30 to 50 cm).

-One side of the dostarkhans is decorated with circles, zigzags, notches and stylized plant lines of ornament.
 Only the reverse sides were decorated with ornaments, so that when the table was not in use, together with other tableware, it could be placed in the house with the decorated side up.
+The table, along with the hearth, is regarded as the sacred center of the dwelling.

+The portable table, like the hearth, could serve as a place of sacrifice and enjoyed special honor.
+Found a ceramic jar with hemp seeds.
 Ceramics of the second half of the Xth - early XIIIth century unlike the previous period, it was made on a potter's wheel, and only a few minor forms were still molded by hand.

 Weapons are represented by spearheads, darts, arrows, and plates from carapace armor.
 In the collection of metal objects there is a large series of agricultural implements, the set of which speaks of the high technology of agriculture: forged and cast plowshares, ketmen, sickles.

 Water pipes were found at the site.
 Each link of the water supply system is a baked clay pipe covered with light engobe.
 Fragments of expensive glassware at that time were found.
 Among the rare finds are a toothbrush carved from bone, bone hairpins for a woman's hair.

 The monument is located under state protection, but is not included in the 2010 State List of Historical and Cultural Monuments of Local Significance in Almaty Region.
 There is no physical protection of the monument at the site; to the north of the walls of the shakhristan part of the territory of the settlement is occupied by arable land of a peasant economy.

-A large archaeological site gives an idea of the layout of the northern part of the city.
+A large archaeological site gives an idea of the layout of the northern part of the town.
 Well preserved in relief is the appearance of ancient irrigation, land plots on the opposite bank of the Kastek River.

 Geographic coordinates of the Kastek settlement: N43 ° 03'03.82 "E75 ° 59'08.90"

-Photos by
+Photos by::